book two photos

 A retablo in Ayacucho.
 Retablos can be small or large and elaborate.
 They can depict religious themes, historical scenes, or daily life.

-A humint'a (humita in Spanish) is steam corn dough wrapped in corn leaves.
-It is very similar to the Mexican tamal.
+A humint'a (humita in Spanish) is made of steamed corn dough wrapped in corn leaves.
+It is similar to the Mexican tamal.

 A charanku or charango.